 I mean making a real list of what exactly do you really need to ride out this rough period.
 Finally not much, right?
 Shelter, Food?
 Back to Maslow’s hierarchy of needs.
 So when things eventually get better, and our luxuries are made available again, let’s make more use of a capsule lifestyle that connects our purpose with how we create a greener home, how we raise our young, and how we grow in our careers, while helping those in need.

 Those social distancing memes are hilarious coping ways with this drama.
 They’re very insightful too.
 I did consider tying up my two-year old and duck-taping her mouth so I can reply to just one email.
 Then she gave me a big toothy smile, and that was that

 But thinking further, the time spent with our children is perfect to look at how we are raising them with fresh eyes – outside the daily grind of school -> work -> school -> pickup -> dinner -> bedtime -> & repeat.
-What example are we setting for them?
+But what example are we setting for them?
 Now that they’re on monster mode at home, take a chance to tame the beasts!
 Reconnect more with your children, and teach them what is happening to be aware and more responsible when growing.
-God knows we can use a more responsible generation in the future!
+After that god knows we can use a more responsible generation in the future!